angulardart/site-angulardart/doc/Updating-Angular-docs.md

  3. Run `npx gulp ng-pkg-pub-upgrade`

     This task updates [src/_data/pkg-vers.json](https://github.com/dart-lang/site-angulardart/blob/master/src/_data/pkg-vers.json) and warns if anything changed, and/or more recent versions of packages are available (which is usually an indication that `_data/pubspec.yaml` requires further updates).
-If any files change, you see a message like `...The following tasks did not complete: ng-pkg-pub-upgrade...
-Did you forget to signal async completion?` You can safely ignore this message.

  4. Run `npx gulp pub-upgrade-and-check`.